-MicroSeismic, Inc. and EverAware LLC announced a collaborative agreement with KIGAM to support CCUS NetZero Initiative
+MicroSeismic, Inc. and EverAware LLC Announced a Collaborative Agreement with KIGAM to Support CCUS NetZero Initiative

 We Listen.
 We Protect.
 We Care.

 MicroSeismic is the world leader in passive seismic services to address a wide spectrum of problems relevant to the oil field and beyond.
-While the Company continues to support the fracking industry with FracRx, it has created COSequre for supporting the CCUS industry, KarstAlert for early identification of sinkholes, MicroThermal Energy for supporting the geothermal energy industry.
+While the Company continues to support the fracking industry with FracRx®, it has created CO2SeQure® for supporting the CCUS industry, KarstAlert® for the early identification of sinkholes, and MicroThermal Energy for supporting the geothermal energy industry.

 About EverAware LLC